nimbly-dev/nyctripdata_project/README.md

 ![Trigger Endpoint URL](images/documentation/pipeline_diagram.png)

 This diagram is the overview of the Pipeline Orchestration.
+This follows the Data Proccessing stages that we mentioned on the Project description.